ZhuZhengyi/baudstorage/README.md

 ## Architecture

-BS consists of several subsystems:
+BS consists of several components:

 * the cluster master. single raft replication

-* the metanode cluster. multi-raft replication, a metadata range (ino range) per raft; a namespace is partitioned by ino range.
+* metanode. multi-raft replication, a metadata range (inode range) per raft; a namespace is partitioned to inode ranges

-* the datanode cluster. de-clustering volumes of objects or extents
+* datanode. de-clustering volumes of objects or extents; volume works as the replication unit and every volume is replicated via a consistent replication protocol.

+Note that BS is a highly available storage system with strong consistency: the master, the metadata store, the object store, and the extent store are all consistently replication.

 ## APIs